mochi/mochikit/doc/rst/MochiKit/Base.rst

 The comparators (operators for comparison) in JavaScript are deeply broken, and it is not possible to teach them new tricks.

-The extensible comparison facility exposed by MochiKit as a simple ``compare(a, b)`` function, which should be used in lieu of JavaScript's operators whenever comparing objects other than numbers or strings (though you can certainly use ``compare`` for those, too!).
+MochiKit exposes an extensible comparison facility as a simple ``compare(a, b)`` function, which should be used in lieu of JavaScript's operators whenever comparing objects other than numbers or strings (though you can certainly use ``compare`` for those, too!).